Nick-Chapman/blog/posts/why-two-languages.md

-# Why Two Languages?
+# Two Languages

-During the last couple of months I have been working on a new project called [Barefun](https://github.com/Nick-Chapman/barefun).
+During the last couple of months, I have been working on a new project called [Barefun](https://github.com/Nick-Chapman/barefun).
 The idea is to write a small operating system for bare metal x86, using a functional programming language.

 Operating systems are traditionally written in a language such as C where all memory is managed explicitly.
 I want to see if instead we can use a garbage collected language from the ground up.
 The Garbage Collector will be integral to the OS.
 My goals are to learn about traditional osdev, whilst exploring some more unusual approaches to compilation and execution.
 There is no requirement to be compatible with any existing protocol or calling convention.
 There is no C here.
 And there is no existing operating system.
 The point of this project is to _write_ the operating system.
-And to do so in a nice high level functional language with a standard Hindley-Milner type system.
+And to do so in a nice high-level functional language with a standard Hindley-Milner type system.
 This project is for fun, so if I want to reimplement every piece of the stack, then I can.

 Towards the start of this project, I stumbled into an unusual decision: